jeroen-meijer/talks/flutteronthewebin2019/README.md

 # Flutter on the Web in 2019

-These are the slides of a talk I will give at [Developer Student Club - TU Delft](https://www.facebook.com/events/3417387578286232/).
+These are the slides of a talk I gave at [Developer Student Club - TU Delft](https://www.facebook.com/events/3417387578286232/).

 ## Abstract